 Speaking of film photography, recently I purchased a medium format camera, the Mamiya 645 1000s and I use a Mamiya M645 Sekor C 45mm f2.8.
 I meter the camera with a Sekonic L398A.
 That’s a whole other story to tell, I’m still learning how to set up photographs with this system.
 Already I’ve taken a few good shots with it.
 Medium format photography is contemplative.
 I can tell that the process of it is improving my skill set.
 The viewfinder, the lens, shutter speed and aperture is all manual, no internal light meter that sets shutter and aperture, I have to calculate that by measuring from my light meter and inputting into my camera.
 I am learning by doing.

 That’s a brief overview where I’m at.
-I made a lot of mistakes but I’ve also learned many valuable lessons on my own and it’s those hard earned lessons that have made my photography worth it.
+I’ve learned many valuable lessons on my own by using so many different lenses and it’s those hard earned lessons that have made my photography worth it.
 Check out Photography Basics, it’s an article I wrote, sort of a self review so I keep focused on what’s important.

-The crinkle paint finished lenses are probably my favorite.
+The crinkle paint finished lenses are one of my favorites.
 I started out with manual focus lenses and many of my photographs have been made using them yet the percentage of my in-focus shots are higher with an AF lens.
 These crinkle finish lenses are exquisite, their construction is exemplary and the optics are simply amazing.
-Yes, this lens type bridges the gap for me, MF to AF and back again.
+This lens type bridges the gap for me, MF to AF and back again.
 It brings together the highest build quality that Nikkor offers with their MF lens in a single AF package.
 Metal construction, a beautiful hard but subtle black crinkle paint finish and the best of the Nikkor optics formula, I believe some of Nikon’s best.
-Mechanically driven by an in camera body motor through a shaft coupled focus, bomber construction with optics that are simply amazing.

 ——————————